 Of course, there's no firing up to be done if you're in a diesel set up - which is one of the reasons why steam locos were superseded by the 'cleanness' of these engines, but it's a real thrill to be at the helm of a early 1950s diesel multiple unit chugging along the railway.

-As well as having the chance to be a driver for the day, you can also find out what it's like to be a signal operator.
+As well as having the chance to be a driver of a train for the day, you might also find out what it's like to be a signal operator.
 Nowadays everything is fully electronic, but back in the days of steam, each signal box was staffed and it involved shifting heavy metal levers to change the tracks for the trains.
 As you can imagine, the job came with a lot of responsibility!

-You'll also get to have a nosey around the steam train workshops on the vast majority of these experience days.
+On the vast majority of these steam train locomotive driving experience days, you also get to have a nosey around the workshops.
 Within the confines of these huge sheds you'll be amazed at the skill and dedication of the restorations teams.
 Locomotives and carriages are painstakingly stripped down to bare metal and built back up again using traditional engineering methods.
 Parts are nigh impossible to find, so many are fabricated in-house or reconditioned to as-new quality.

 Whether you get to ride on the footplate, change the signals or watch from the spare seat in the cab as the diesel driver shunts carriages around, we think you will love the day you spend at these wonderful heritage steam railways.
 And at last, you might just get the chance to realise that dream you had to drive a train.